micahcantor/blog/content/blog/extension-developer-emails.md

 +++
-title = "The strange, sketchy emails an extension developer receives" description = "Where does extension malware come from?
-It might start from emails like these." date = 2021-07-09 draft = true
+title = "The strange, sketchy emails a browser extension developer receives" description = "Where does extension malware come from?
+It might originate from emails like these." date = 2021-07-09 draft = true
 [taxonomies]